SharkSnack/shiren-5/content/items/scrolls.md

 Also prevents being afflicted with status conditions from stepping on traps.<br/>
 Be careful near Absorbiphants, because they can absorb Immune status.

 Synthesize this + Fort.
-Staff + Explosion Bracelet with a shield for the Anti-Blast※ rune.
+Staff + Explosion Bracelet with a shield for the Anti-Blast+ rune.

 <table class="itemDetailsTable">
   <tbody>